Steh/steh.github.io/_posts/2023-04-14-Threat-Hunting.md

 ---
 title: "Threat Hunting"
 categories:
   - informationsecurity
 tags:
   - blue team
 classes:
   - wide
 excerpt: "Proactive search for hidden threats in computer networks, enabling early detection and prevention of potential security breaches."
 toc: true
+date: 2023-04-14
 ---
 "A threat-hunting hypothesis, much like a scientific hypothesis, is a statement of an idea or explanation to test against data."[1]

 ## the three threat hunting hypotesis